CumulusNetworks/docs/content/cumulus-linux-51/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< /tab >}}
 {{< /tabs >}}

-To show the FEC and auto-negotiation settings for an interface:
+To show the FEC and auto-negotiation settings for an interface, either run the NVUE `nv show interface <interface> link` command or the Linux `sudo ethtool swp1 | egrep 'FEC|auto'` command:

 ```
 cumulus@switch:~$ sudo ethtool swp1 | egrep 'FEC|auto'